Savannah Restaurants

 Restaurant Details

 This elegant turn-of-the-20th-century mansion has been feeding regional specialties to Savannah's upper crust for decades.
-Chef Kelly Yambor has helmed the kitchen since 1996, and she masters dishes like Georgia shrimp and Savannah red rice, and the double cut Berkshire pork chop with apple-cabbage slaw.
+Chef Kelly Yambor has helmed the kitchen since 1996, and she masters dishes like Georgia shrimp and Savannah red rice, a double-cut Berkshire pork chop with apple-cabbage slaw, and local grouper Celeste (with a sesame-almond crust).
 Splurge for the chef's seven-course tasting menu—you won't regret it.
-Don't be afraid to ask for wine recommendations, because the wine cellar is massive and the staff is knowledgeable.
-As might be imagined, the service is impeccable.
+Definitely ask for wine recommendations, as the wine cellar is massive and the staff is knowledgeable.
+The service is also impeccable.
+This is a local favorite for special occasions or just to get away from the hubbub.

 912-236–5547